Breakthrough/PySceneDetect/website/pages/cli.md

 Each mode has slightly different parameters, and is described in detail below.
 Most detector parameters can also be [set with a config file](http://scenedetect.com/projects/Manual/en/latest/cli/config_file.html).

 In general, use `detect-threshold` mode if you want to detect scene boundaries using fades/cuts in/out to black.
 If the video uses a lot of fast cuts between content, and has no well-defined scene boundaries, you should use the `detect-adaptive` or  `detect-content` modes.
-Once you know what detection mode to use, you can try the parameters recommended below, or generate a statistics file (using the `-s` / `--stats` flag) in order to determine the correct paramters - specifically, the proper threshold value.
+Once you know what detection mode to use, you can try the parameters recommended below, or generate a statistics file (using the `-s` / `--stats` flag) in order to determine the correct parameters - specifically, the proper threshold value.

 ### Content-Aware Detection